-The board expects profit to grow in coming years as management continues to focus on expanding its range of business activities and on realizing the full potential of financial planning, platform administration, investment management and information technology, whilst controlling expenditure.
+The Board expects profit to grow in coming years as management continues to focus on expanding its range of business activities and on realizing the full potential of financial planning, platform administration, investment management, business services and information technology, whilst controlling expenditure.

-Through the Financial Planning Association, Fiducian made its contribution to the Joint Parliamentary Commission on industry remuneration policy.
-There are suggestions being made to ban payment of commissions and even asset-based charges.
-The final outcome is yet unknown.
-However, Fiducian has always insisted fees be fully disclosed and charged for services provided.
-Since our products were launched in March 1997, fees have always been segregated item by item to show fees paid to the platform operator, fees to the fund manager and fees to the financial planner/dealer.
-All our clients are expected to receive continuous advice and agree to their adviser's remuneration in writing.
-As well, all our product disclosure documents specify that adviser fees are negotiable between client and adviser.
-In our view, we believe that we have been operating in a transparent and ethical manner since our inception, in instances ahead of the times.
-If the Regulators impose a new remuneration policy upon our industry, we should be able to adapt quickly without financial damage to our Company.
+Fiducian has always insisted on fees being fully disclosed and charged for services provided.
+Since our products were launched in March 1997, fees have always been segregated item by item to show fees paid to the platform operator, fees to the Fund Manager and fees to the Financial Adviser/Dealer.
+All our clients are expected to receive continuous advice and agree to their Adviser's remuneration in writing.
+All our product disclosure documents specify that Adviser fees are negotiable between client and Adviser.
+In our view, we believe that Fiducian has been operating in a transparent and ethical manner since inception, sometimes ahead of the times.
+If, as a result of the various regulatory reviews, new remuneration policy and regulations are imposed on the industry, Fiducian should be able to adapt quickly without financial damage to the Group.

-The business plan for 2010 financial year looks at expanding the revenue base by further utilizing all segments of the Fiducian business model as a provider, not only to the tied distribution network, but also to other external parties.
-Our new business pillar, Fiducian Business Services has bedded down the IT systems designed and developed internally.
-It is now expanding its resourcing services to the accounting community.
+The business plan for 2011 financial year looks at expanding the revenue base by further utilizing all segments of the Fiducian business model and expanding its resourcing for services to the self managed superannuation fund, accounting and legal community.